Now accepting applications

-Recruitment Process and Qualifications
+Recruitment process and qualifications

 All submissions must include our official application form.

 As part of your application package, copies of numerous documents are required.
 The application form clearly identifies what must be attached by using an asterisk (*) and bolded font.
 For your convenience, please see the application checklist.
 Take your time and ensure all copies are included in your application package and that they are in the order of the checklist before you submit it.
-Submissions received after the closing date (November 17, 2023) may not be considered.
+Submissions received after the closing date may not be considered.

 Regular updates on the status of the competition will be posted on our website.
 Candidates are strongly encouraged to check this site for information rather than phoning the City.
 The steps in our recruitment process include:

-- Application Review
+- Application review

 - Applications will be reviewed for minimum and preferred qualifications, and for completeness of the application package.
-Candidates who are referred for testing can expect to be contacted by the week of December 12, 2023.
+Candidates who are referred for testing can expect to be contacted by the week of November 25, 2024.

 - Testing

 - Candidates selected for testing will be invited to participate in the written aptitude and psychometric testing which will be administered online.
+The testing is scheduled on January 4, 2025.

-- Physical Assessment
+- Physical assessment

 - Candidates will be required to complete the Candidate Physical Ability Test (CPAT) prior to the interview stage.